Church of the Lukumi Babalu Aye v. City of Hialeah: Opinion of the Court

 On June 11, 1993, the Supreme Court unanimously reversed the appeals court's decision.
 Justice Anthony Kennedy, in an Opinion of the Court joined in parts by Chief Justice William Rehnquist, and Justices Byron White, John Paul Stevens, Antonin Scalia, David Souter, and Clarence Thomas concluded that the city's ordinances violated the Free Exercise Clause of the United States Constitution.

 Kennedy read the Smith decision as requiring a compelling governmental interest if a law is not of neutral and general applicability.
-Kennedy went on, in a section Souter and White refused to join, to conclude that although the ordinances were facially neutral, they were religiously “gerrymandered with care” to only apply to religious killings.
-Kennedy, in a section only joined by Stevens, details the ordinances’ legislative history, even citing taped excerpts of the Hialeah City Council Meeting.
-Next, in a section Souter refused to join, Kennedy notes the numerous exemptions in the Florida statute, concluding the law is not generally applicable because it effectively applies “only against conduct motivated by religious belief.”
-Finally, in a section joined by the full seven justice majority, Kennedy applies strict scrutiny, which the city ordinances fail.
+Kennedy went on, in a section Souter and White refused to join, to conclude that although the ordinances were facially neutral, they were religiously "gerrymandered with care" to only apply to religious killings.
+Kennedy, in a section only joined by Stevens, detailed the ordinances' legislative history, even citing taped excerpts of the Hialeah City Council Meeting.
+Next, in a section Souter refused to join, Kennedy noted the numerous exemptions in the Florida statute, concluding the law is not generally applicable because it effectively applies "only against conduct motivated by religious belief."
+Finally, in a section joined by the full seven justice majority, Kennedy applied strict scrutiny, which the city ordinances fail.

-Because the ordinance suppressed more religious conduct than was necessary to achieve its stated ends, it was deemed unconstitutional, with Justice Anthony Kennedy stating in the decision, “religious beliefs need not be acceptable, logical, consistent or comprehensible to others in order to merit First Amendment protection”.
+Because the ordinance suppressed more religious conduct than was necessary to achieve its stated ends, it was deemed unconstitutional, with Justice Anthony Kennedy stating in the decision, "religious beliefs need not be acceptable, logical, consistent or comprehensible to others in order to merit First Amendment protection".
 In sum the Court concluded:

 We conclude, in sum, that each of Hialeah's ordinances pursues the city's governmental interests only against conduct motivated by religious belief.
 The ordinances "ha[ve] every appearance of a prohibition that society is prepared to impose upon [Santeria worshippers] but not upon itself."
 Florida Star v.
 B. J. F., 491 U. S. 524, 542 (1989) (SCALIA, J., concurring in part and concurring in judgment).
 This precise evil is what the requirement of general applicability is designed to prevent.